 Are there volunteers in such a specialized sector?

-“Yes, even in NY.
-In particular it is possible to see Hatzalah teams in action.
+“Yes, even in New York.
+In particular, it is possible to see Hatzalah teams in action.
 They are an Israeli minority who is able to provide a quick service and with such functional ambulances.”

 “Definetely!
 I’m still in touch with professionals I worked with and we are planning a trip next months, but we must consider costs because the accomodation is on apprentices charge.
 I would like to analyze deeper other aspects and consider other areas where operate.
-Manhattan i different from Bronx, Queens, Brooklin and Staten Island.
+Manhattan is different from Bronx, Queens, Brooklin and Staten Island.
 In each of these districts there are different points of dispatch for massive emergency that I wish to experience and check out.
-For instance, MERM1 is a little hospital on an bus board equipped with dedicated devices to administer oxygen to 30 monitored people at the same time.
-Then there special services: FDNY has QUAD Polaris units with 6×6 wheels and emergency aid kit for great events (like parades, thriatlons, Thanksgiving Day, Columbus Day, New Years Eve and so on).
+For instance, MERM1 is a little hospital on a bus board equipped with dedicated devices to administer oxygen to 30 monitored people at the same time.
+Then, there are special services: FDNY has QUAD Polaris units with 6×6 wheels and emergency aid kit for great events (like parades, triathlons, Thanksgiving Day, Columbus Day, New Year’s Eve and so on).
 These vehicles are also used as ambulances in winter for some complex situations, keeping the real ambulances waiting far from great events”.

 “Absolutely!
-I could experience how interventions are managed and I can say that there is major dynamic in treating a traumatic patient along Hudson river, for example.
-I took part into an intervention on FDR Way with more than a medical unit and many injured, I also saw how different organizations interact with each other.
-In NYC 80% of ambulance services belong to FDNY and 20% are in agreement (NY University, Senior Care, St Luke, Mount Sinai, and so on).
+I could experience how interventions are managed and I can say that there is major dynamic in treating a traumatic patient along the Hudson River, for example.
+I took part to an intervention on FDR Way with more than a medical unit and many injured, I also saw how different organizations interact with each other.
+In NYC 80% of ambulance services belong to FDNY and 20% are in agreement (New York University, Senior Care, St Luke, Mount Sinai, and so on).
 They all have a FDNY partecipating member 911 ambulance patch.
 Obviously the personal livery remains, but all of those on duty are recognized with a patch to guarantee the agreement”.